grahamcarman/docs/astro/runtime-version-lifecycle-policy.md

 Within the maintenance window of each Astro Runtime version, the following is true:

-- A set of Docker images corresponding to that version are available for download on [Quay.io](https://quay.io/repository/astronomer/astro-runtime?tab=tags) and PyPi.
+- A set of Docker images corresponding to that version are available for download on [Quay.io](https://quay.io/repository/astronomer/astro-runtime?tab=tags).
 - Astronomer will regularly publish bug or security fixes identified as high priority.
 - Support for paying customers running a maintained version of Astro Runtime is provided by [Astronomer Support](https://cloud.astronomer.io/support).
 - A user can create a new Deployment with the Cloud UI, API, or Astro CLI with any supported `major.minor` version pair of Runtime.
 For new Deployments, the Cloud UI assumes the latest patch.